stefan-wr/cropPy/README.md

 ![Example 1](https://raw.githubusercontent.com/stefan-wr/cropPy/master/screenshots/example1.png)

-Click the **Open Directory** button and select the directory in which the images you want to crop/resize are located.
+Click the **Open Directory** button and select the directory where the images you want to crop/resize are located.

-If CropPy finds supported images in the selected directory **(supported are JPG, PNG and BMP)**, they will be listed in console part of the UI.
+If CropPy finds supported images in the selected directory **(supported are JPG, PNG and BMP)**, they will be listed in the console part of the UI.

 The **Process Images** button changes its color to green like in the example screenshot below.